linode/docs/docs/platform/stackscripts/writing-scripts-for-use-with-linode-stackscripts-a-tutorial/index.md

 {{< disclosure-note "Set your Environment Variables Using an External File" >}}

 It is possible to set your script's environment variables using externally hosted files.
 The example Bash script uses the wget utility to download two files named `base.env` and `$IPADDR.env` from the external site `http://example.com/`.
-The `source` command will load the downloaded files into the script.
+The `source` command loads the downloaded files into the script.

 {{< file "StackScript" bash >}}
 # [...]